kritin04/Synthia_yield_recorder/README.md

 - `main()`: Main function to run the Streamlit app.

-License
+##License
-This project is licensed under the MIT License.
+   '''This project is licensed under the MIT License.
 See the LICENSE file for details.

-Acknowledgments
+##Acknowledgments
-Streamlit
+-Streamlit
-AWS
+-AWS
-Pandas
+-Pandas
-word2number
+-word2number